mcarvin8/xml-disassembler/README.md

 - **Disassemble XML Files** – Break down XML files into structured directories.
 - **Reassemble XML Files** – Recreate the original XML structure from disassembled parts.
+> **NOTE**: The `xml-disassembler` aims to reassemble the original XML 100% element-wise, however, the element sorting may vary.
+The reassembler will sort elements upon reassembly.
 - **Unique Identifiers** – Use specific XML elements as file names or fallback to SHA-256 hashes.
 - **Ignore Files** – Specify XML files to exclude from disassembly.
 - **Logging** – Enable detailed debugging logs.